icopy-site/awesome/docs/awesome/Awesome-Ethereum.md

 related or neighboring rights to this work.ttp://creativecommons.org/publicdomain/zero/1.0)

+To the extent possible under law, @Tom2718 has waived all copyright and related or neighboring rights to this work.ttp://creativecommons.org/publicdomain/zero/1.0)

 To the extent possible under law, @Tom2718 has waived all copyright and related or neighboring rights to this work.